booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      /tmp/github.com.pem: OK
      ```

-#### Check Certificate Revocation Against OCSP
+#### Check Certificate Revocation Against OCSP (Manually)

-   * For checking against OCSP you will also need some bits and pieces you already retrieved while checking against CRL, so no neeed to fetch them once more:
+   * For checking against OCSP you will also need some bits and pieces you already retrieved while checking against CRL, so no neeed to fetch them once more.
+You already have:
        - The server certificate (stored in `/tmp/github.com.pem`)
        - The according intermediate certificate in PEM format (stored in `/tmp/github.com.chain.pem`)